-- Presence of two verbs with a single subject as in 1. - A noun followed by a pronoun as in 2. - Quantifiers like all, everything and everyone followed by another pronoun or noun as in 3. - An adjective following a noun as in 4.
+- Presence of two verbs with a single subject as in (209a). - A noun followed by a pronoun as in (20b). - Quantifiers like all, everything and everyone followed by another pronoun or noun as in (20c). - An adjective following a noun as in (20d).

-Semantic attributes stored in the dictionary are exploited to solve ambiguities of prepositional phrase and clausal attachment.
-For example,
+Semantic attributes stored in the dictionary are exploited to solve ambiguities of PP and clausal attachment as exemplified in (21).

-'''
+(21) a.
 He went to my home when I was away.

+b.
 He met me at a time when I was very busy.

-'''

-The structures of the two sentences are similar, but semantic attributes indicate that when qualifies temporal nouns like time, hour, second, etc. Thus, in the first sentence the system attaches the clause when I was away to the verb considering it an adverb clause of time, while in the second it attaches the clause when I was very busy to the noun considering it an adjective clause.
+The structures of the two sentences are similar, but semantic attributes indicate that when qualifies temporal nouns like time, hour, second, etc. Thus, in (21a) the system attaches the clause when I was away to the verb considering it an adverb clause of time, while in (21b) it attaches the clause when I was very busy to the noun considering it an adjective clause.

 Anaphora resolution is dealt with in a limited way at the sentence level.
-This can be seen from the UNL expressions produced by the system for the sentence given below:
+This can be seen from the UNL expressions produced by the system for (22) as shown in Figure 5.